JK Brackens GAA Club

 JK Brackens is a Gaelic Athletic Association club serving the parish of Templemore, Clonmore and Killea in County Tipperary, Ireland.

-JK Brackens compete in the county Tipperary GAA and Mid-Tipperary divisional competitions and is one of only two clubs in Tipperary that consistently complete at senior level in both the hurling and gaelic football.
+JK Brackens compete in the county Tipperary GAA and Mid-Tipperary divisional competitions and is one of only two clubs in Tipperary that consistently complete at senior level in both the Hurling and Gaelic football.
 The club is also nationally renowned as one of the country's leading GAA Scór clubs.
-Currently, the club fields 21 teams from under 6 up to senior grades and has approximately 250 playing members.
+In 2025, the club's official website recognises the club fields 21 teams from under 6 up to senior grades and has approximately 250 playing members.